trappergor/cpp-docs.ru-ru/docs/standard-library/set-class.md

         << *s1_rIter << "." << endl;

    // begin can be used to start an iteration
-   // throught a set in a forward order cout << "The set is:";
+   // through a set in a forward order cout << "The set is:";
    for ( s1_Iter = s1.begin( ) ; s1_Iter != s1.end( ); s1_Iter++ )
       cout << " " << *s1_Iter;
    cout << endl;

    // rbegin can be used to start an iteration
-   // throught a set in a reverse order cout << "The reversed set is:";
+   // through a set in a reverse order cout << "The reversed set is:";
    for ( s1_rIter = s1.rbegin( ) ; s1_rIter != s1.rend( ); s1_rIter++ )
       cout << " " << *s1_rIter;